renovatebot/renovate/lib/data/readme.md

 Renovate nearly always finds, and displays, the changelog for a package update automatically.

-To find the changelog, Renovate needs the:

-- Name of the package
-- URL to the changelog file

 Usually, the API for the package to be updated gives Renovate the correct info.
 If this does not happen, for whatever reason, Renovate can not show the changelog.